jsdealy/latin/sb.md

 est summam laudem famamque ab aliis mulieribus.

 > Later, when Cleomenes, king of the Spartans, had killed many citizens of
-> Argos—some say seven hundred and seventy in all—and was aiming to seize and
+> Argos---some say seven hundred and seventy in all---and was aiming to seize and
 > occupy the city, the women in the prime of life resolved to defend their city
 > against the enemy.
 So, under Telesilla’s leadership, they quickly took up arms
 > and suddenly gathered in a body to man the city walls.
 This greatly astonished